elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_tooling.md

 ```

 We'll see _a lot_ of output when we deploy.
 Thankfully, if something goes wrong
-with the deployment it will let us know.
-And don't worry too much if there is an
+with the deployment, it will let us know.
+And don't worry too much if there is
-issue or two, because this process is admittedly tedious.
-Use StackOverflow as
+an issue or two, because this process is admittedly tedious.
+Use StackOverflow
-needed if you run into any errors.
+as needed if you run into any errors.

-But it'll all be well worth the trouble once you see that our app is up and
+It's worth the trouble once we get to see our app up and running live in
-running live in production!
+production!

 ## Production Database

+NOTE: May not need this section after adding `release` to `Procfile`?

 Our app is finally up and running on Heroku!
 The only thing left is to run the
 migrations so that our production database works.
 Run the following command: